-Neighbourhood Partnerships bring public sector decision making to a local level where local residents can influence how they would like to see their neighbourhood improve.
-They meet regularly, and bring together: local councillors, neighbourhood police teams, community groups and local residents to shape services such as street cleaning, park maintenance, local recycling schemes, minor traffic schemes, highway maintenance and community safety.
+There are 14 Neighbourhood Partnerships.
+They bring public sector decision making to a local level where local residents can influence how they would like to see their neighbourhood improve.
+They meet regularly, and bring together local councillors, neighbourhood police teams, community groups and local residents to shape services such as:

 How it works